Controlling the Superconducting Transition by Rotation of an Inversion Symmetry-Breaking Axis: The continuum Bogoliubov--de Gennes framework

 \subsubsection{The F/S system}

-Table \ref{tab:PxPy_FM} shows the symmetries of Eqs.~\eqref{f0f3_analyticalExpressions_FM} and \eqref{f0f3_analytical_FM_insideSC} under P$_x$, P$_y$, and P. Due to the lack of symmetry breaking in the $y$ direction, we must conclude that there are no $p_y$- or $d$-wave symmetries present.
+Table \ref{tab:PxPy_FM} shows the symmetries of the even- and odd-frequency singlet and triplet retarded anomalous Green's functions of the F/S system under P$_x$, P$_y$, and P. Due to the lack of symmetry-breaking in the $y$ direction, we must conclude that there are no $p_y$- or $d$-wave symmetries present.
 The nonzero singlet and triplet retarded anomalous Green's functions are therefore the $s$-wave even-frequency singlet, the $p_x$-wave odd-frequency singlet, the $p_x$-wave even-frequency opposite-spin triplet and the $s$-wave odd-frequency opposite-spin triplet.